Some properties are eligible for discounts on their business rates; these are called ‘business rates reliefs’.

 - professional services, such as solicitors, accountants and insurance agents

 The discount won't be applied if the premises are not reasonably accessible to visiting members of the public, such as trade-only retailers or retailers that require customers to join clubs or other membership schemes.
-More information about the businesses that qualify can be found in the Retail Discount Guidance.
+Find out which businesses qualify in the Retail Discount Guidance.

 The discount will automatically be applied in 2019/2020 and 2020/2021 to ratepayers that have been identified as meeting the criteria.
 The Valuation Office Agency property description has been used to identify those that qualify.